 I did my Sober October purely for selfish reasons – I wanted to cut the cord on my nightly boozing habit, and have a reason to commit to a short fitness challenge.

 Others do Sober October to raise money for their chosen charity.

 Jenell Reiser of the True North Collective, sums up her reasons:

 “I wanted to stop numbing out, distracting myself, and using “shortcuts” to alter my emotional state.

-I wanted to manage my emotional state without an external “shortcut” or bandaid.
 I wanted to wake up feeling good and hydrated.
-I wanted to start making choices for me regardless of what everyone else was doing.
+I wanted to start making choices for myself regardless of what everyone else was doing.
 I wanted to stop being on autopilot and live a more intentional life.”

 Challenge Yourself This Sober October: Ideas for Challenges